 Medi-Cal, the CA version of Medicaid, is free or low-cost health insurance for California residents who qualify.
 It is administered by the CA Department of Health Care Services (DHCS).
 Most Medi-Cal plans now run through a managed care plan administered by your county.
 Managed Care Medi-Cal is regulated by the Department of Managed Health Care (DMHC).
 Medi-Cal was excluded from SB 946 and California’s Mental Health Parity Act, (these laws require insurance companies to provide behavioral health therapies for children with autism).

 In July 2014, the Centers for Medicaid & Medicare Services issued federal guidance to the states indicating that ABA is a covered benefit for children under 21-years-old.
-While families have not been immediately able to take advantage of this benefit, it is clear that it will be forthcoming.
+This benefit was hard fought for by families, advocates and supportive public officials.

 How to get Behavioral Intervention Therapy (ABA)